webmachinelearning/prompt-api/README.md

 Note how the output types need to be specified in the tool definition, so that session creation can fail early if the model doesn't support processing multimodal tool outputs.
 If the return value contains non-text components without them being present in the tool specification, then the tool call will fail at prompting time, even if the model could support it.

-Similarly, expected output languages can be provided (via `expectedOutputs: { languages: ["ja" ] }`) or similar, to get an early failure if the model doesn't support processing tool outputs in those languages.
+Similarly, expected output languages can be provided (via `expectedOutputs: { languages: ["ja"] }`) or similar, to get an early failure if the model doesn't support processing tool outputs in those languages.
 However, unlike modalities, there is no prompt-time checking of the tool call result's languages.

 The above example shows a single-item array, but just like with prompt inputs, it's allowed to include multiple tool outputs.
-The same rules are followed as for inputs, e.g., concatenation of adjacent text chunks is done with a single space character.
+The same rules are followed as for inputs, e.g., concatenation of adjacent text chunks is simple string concatenation with no space or other characters inserted.

 ### Structured output with JSON schema or RegExp constraints